History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval bridge built by the monks of Furness Abbey

-Each of the three arches spans 7 feet, and the bridge is 10.5 feet across.
+Each of the three arches spans seven feet, and the bridge is 10.5 feet across.
 The most likely date of construction is between 1490-1500, though one of the stones carries a 14th-century mason's mark.
 This probably means that the stone was simply reused from another site, perhaps from the abbey itself.

-There is no parking for the bridge, though there is space for 2-3 cars in a layby on the opposite side of the road - though since the bridge site is not signposted it is very hard to know exactly where to stop.
+There is no parking for the bridge, though there is space for two-three cars in a layby on the opposite side of the road - though since the bridge site is not signposted it is very hard to know exactly where to stop.
 An easier, though not necessarily quicker, way to visit Bow Bridge is to take the public footpath from nearby Furness Abbey.

 There is a public parking area at the southern end of Furness Abbey beside the Abbey Mill Cafe on Manor Road. start walking up the road past the cafe and you will see a footpath sign half-hidden in the trees to your right.